mui/material-ui/docs/data/material/guides/next-js-app-router/next-js-app-router.md

 }
 ```

-### CSS Injection Order
+### CSS injection order

 <!-- https://github.com/emotion-js/emotion/issues/3059 -->

-By default emotion will inject Material UI styles at the bottom of the HTML `<head>`, which gives it precedence over custom styles (e.g. from CSS modules, Tailwind CSS, or even plain CSS).
+By default, Emotion inject Material UI styles at the bottom of the HTML `<head>`, which gives them precedence over custom styles (for example, from CSS modules, Tailwind CSS, or even plain CSS).

-In regular client-side React, the `prepend: true` option is passed to `createCache` to reverse the injection order, so custom styles can override Material UI styles without using `!important`.
+In client-side React, the `prepend: true` option is passed to `createCache` to reverse the injection order, so custom styles can override Material UI styles without using `!important`.

-Currently `prepend` does not work reliably with the App Router, but you can work around it by wrapping emotion styles in a CSS `@layer` with a modification to the snippet above:
+Currently, `prepend` does not work reliably with the App Router, but you can work around it by wrapping Emotion styles in a CSS `@layer` with a modification to the snippet above:

 ```diff
  useServerInsertedHTML(() => {